ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Replication Manual.md

 ##### Offline Option Restrictions

 -   This option can only be used when executing replication in LAZY mode.
--   Offline replication is not supported for replication objects which designate compressed tables as replication targets
+-   Offline replication is not supported for replication objects which designate compressed tables as replication targets.
 -   The offline option cannot be used at the same time as the recovery option.
 -   At the moment that offline replication starts, any replication Receiver thread having the same replication_name must be in a stopped state.
 If such a thread is still running, offline replication will terminate.
 -   If the log file directory on the Active Server cannot be accessed due to a disk error, offline replication will fail.